Binge Eating Disorder Treatment

 In some cases, group and family therapy is a helpful treatment.
 These sessions give you a chance to open up in front of others, and for them to contribute their feelings too.
 Family therapy can be an excellent way to help each person share concerns and thoughts to help your recovery.
 It is essential to know that you are not alone in this process, and group therapy is a way to acknowledge this.

 Cognitive Behavioural Therapy (CBT)

-Cognitive Behavioural Therapy (CBT) is a well known and successful treatment for a range of mental health illnesses.
+Cognitive Behavioural Therapy (CBT) is a well-known and successful treatment for a range of disorders.
 This therapy identifies underlying issues you may be struggling with that contribute to your condition.
 For binge eaters, it looks at the root cause of overeating.
 It also develops strategies to challenge and change your compulsive behaviors.
 This well-regarded practice also provides long-term coping mechanisms to prevent relapses.

 Body image workshops

 A significant part of binge eating disorder revolves around appearance and lack of self-esteem.
 As part of treatment, body image workshops can help change the way you look at yourself.
 This will include talking about how you feel about the way you look, and what emotions this causes when connected to your bingeing episodes.
 By determining these deep-rooted issues, the treatment progresses to help you change your mindset about body image to focus on overall health.

 Supported meal planning and diet advice

 Binge eating recovery also involves improving your relationship with food and eating habits.
 Inpatient treatment options give supported meal planning workshops and diet advice to help you get back on track.
 This advice will also be available after your treatment.
 It will also provide you with helpful guidance to create a healthier connection with food and your health.